bt5-coder/yolov5_openvino/README.md

 7.```Python mo --input_model yolov5s.onnx --scale 255 --reverse_input_channels --output Conv_198,Conv_217,Conv_236 --data_type FP16```

+Tips: latest version yolov5 export.py can directly transfer .ps model into .xml and .bin, but I was failed, so I used openvino self mo.py file to transfer the IR model.

 ## Run Yolov5 Openvino ipynb

 **Pay attention, the tutorial can only inference IMG, no video and cam is supported, if you need inference IMG or video, next chapter would be helpful**